syvwlch/Metroscope/LESSONS_LEARNED.md

 I had to switch machines mid-project, and if I had not followed best practices for setting up and maintaining that dev environment, that would have been a painful roadblock.

-As it is, I can work on this project on any machine after:
+As it is, to work on this project on a new machine, I can just:

 1. Install Python